 Great style is truly ageless, but the key to grown-up contemporary chic is confidence, comfort and plenty of attitude.
-Here’s how to express your sense of style at 50 — or any age
+Here’s how to express your sense of style at 50 — and beyond

 OLD is the new black.
 Fifty is the new 30.
 Sixty is the new 40.
 Or as one friend recently suggested – 70 is the new 55!